Company Formation in New Zealand

 - Right after registration:-Director consent form-Shareholder consent form

 - Note: When an agent or a solicitor (with Power of Attorney) is signing for the shareholder, the former must present an authorization to sign wile the latter must present a certification of non-revocation

 - Article of Association (Constitution) is not necessary.
 If you want one, we can draft or buy a ready-made one.

-Information needed to get started
+Information needed to get company registration in New Zealand

 - 3 options of your desired name for the company and a company contact email address